shastaxc/organizer/ReadMe.md

 ```

 If gear for your job ends up in a dump bag when you think it shouldn't, ensure that it is in a `sets` table in your gearswap lua, and make sure it is spelled and formatted properly.

+I would not recommend setting any wardrobes or inventory as dump bags.
+Also, you will need access to all your defined dump bags when running the `//gs org` command or it will error out.

 # OLD NOTES